Editor Emmi Mack reviews Laurie Stone’s latest collection, Everything is Personal: Notes on Now.

 May 15, 2020.
 I moved back into my parents’ house today.
 It’s mother’s day.
 I’ve spent the past two months holed up at a friend’s apartment, trying to wait out the virus and finish classes online.
 My friend’s apartment is in Wicker Park, basically the trendiest Chicago neighborhood, and her building overlooks a street full of loaded retail, like the Carhartt store and the Yeti water bottle store, and a maple-glazed donut stand and a boutique hotel.
 Her apartment sits above Doc Martens and its ceilings are lofted so the windows are so tall.
 The two of us sat on the sill and looked out everyday to empty sidewalks and empty shops.
 When I got back to my parent’s today there was a book waiting for me.
 I forgot that I had ordered it on Amazon weeks before.
 Recommended by the algorithm.

 May 18, 2020.
 I don’t know who Laurie Stone is.
 But I’m familiar with Chris Kraus, who wrote the intro.
 At college I studied nonfiction writing and in a few days I will be graduating via broadcast commencement.
-I think that lately I feel very overwhelmed by time, or the time, and it’s really comforting to read someone who is openly combing through the present and that must have been what appealed to me in the blurbs about this book on Amazon.
+While I may not get my cap and gown, I will still be able to display my diploma frames proudly with my accomplishments.
+Still, I think that lately I feel very overwhelmed by time, or the time, and it’s really comforting to read someone who is openly combing through the present and that must have been what appealed to me in the blurbs about this book on Amazon.
 I also read the weekly recaps of TV shows I’ve never watched and am never going to watch.
 I also read so many mean reviews of bad movies.
 I think I like writing that’s extremely literal and that reflects back to a story, sometimes more than I like reading a story.
 Stories can be scary!
 They ask and expect so much.

 May 19, 2020.
 In introducing The Clock, Stone writes about seeing the 2010 art film by Christian Marclay, also called The Clock.
 Stone encountered chunks of this work on December 4, 2016 as she described in her notes on December 5, 2016.
 Marclay’s film is 24 hours long, and looped, every minute consisting of another film clip where a clock is shown displaying that exact numbered moment: At 12:05 pm there’s Richard Gere shirtless, gumming cocaine and singing along to his clock radio while he rifles through the closet (American Gigolo, 1980).
 At 12:06 pm Max von Sidow hunches nervously in black and white as he turns to check the grandfather clock, its swinging pendulum (I’m not sure where exactly this scene comes from).
 At 4:41 pm, Robert Redford hits a home run and the baseball crashes into the big board stadium clock, smashing it to pieces (The Natural, 1984).
 I love that movie.
 I saw The Clock for myself in 2015 at LACMA.
 I was in California on vacation with my parents, we were renting a condo at the tar pits and I spent so many hours of that lovely week alone in the air conditioned dark room of the museum.
 The Clock is 24 hours long and wherever it plays, it plays all night.
 I kept sneaking off there.
 I was only seventeen, admission was free.